(Translate this site)

 Now it was me or them.
 Three of the suckers!
 Luckily the second guy I'd struck was backing off, but the first guy-- the biggest guy-- looked little the worse for wear from my initial blow, and the third-- their apparent boss-- pulled out a pistol.

-I continued flailing the bolt cutters at them, mostly missing as they retreated and gathered their wits for a counter-attack.
+I continued flailing at them with the bolt cutters, mostly missing as they retreated and gathered their wits for a counter-attack.

-Then they shot me.
-I was stunned by my sudden mortality.
-What the hell had I done?
+Then they shot me: for there was a mighty BANG!
+I was stunned by a sudden, overwhelming sense of my own mortality; what the hell had I done?

 I was alive!

-Reggie later told me his first shot had been in the air to get everyone's attention.
+Marvin later told me his shot had been in the air, to get everyone's attention.

-"Get the f*ck off my property right now or so help me I'll blow your goddamned heads off!"
-Reggie ordered the gang.
+"Get the hell off my property right now, or so help me I'll blow your goddamned heads off!"
+Marvin ordered the gang.

-With little more than muted mumbling they backed off, returned to their car, and left.
-Their chief wasn't about to challenge Reggie's 12 gauge with an itsy bitsy pistol.
+With little more than muted grumbling, they backed off, returned to their car, and left.
+Their chief wasn't about to challenge Marvin's 12 gauge with an itty-bitty pistol.

-Once we were sure it was over Reggie expressed some annoyance with me over the incident.
-But it helped that I had a couple family connections to the local law, and so my presence at the event would allow Reggie to extricate himself from repercussions in later explanations-- and likely avoid future hot car deals too.
+Once we were sure it was over, Marvin expressed some annoyance with me over the incident.
+But it helped that I had a family connection to the local law, and so my presence at the event would allow Marvin (with some careful explanations to folks on both sides of the law) to avoid any subsequent repercussions-- and likely get out of having to fool with any future hot car deals, too.

 This kind of stuff was normal in my hometown.
 So I didn't give it much thought afterwards.

 A few nights later I'd pulled over into a large parking lot to check something-- I can't recall what now.
-I put Shadowfast into park but kept him idling.
+I put Shadowfast into parking gear, but kept him idling.
 I had my window down.

-I'd parked not far from a group of cars mainly consisting of 'regulars' in this particular lot: commuters to one of the few main job sources in the region, a chemical plant some 30 miles away.
-The workers would park here and catch a bus.
+I'd parked not far from a group of cars mainly consisting of 'regulars' in this particular lot: commuters to one of the few main job sources in the region; a chemical plant some 30 miles away.
+The workers would park here and catch a bus to save money.

 I liked to park in groups for cover, as it wasn't unusual for someone to be after me, whether I was currently aware of it or not.
-So I especially used groups of parked cars in and around my hometown-- and especially when I was near the most popular urban road around, as now.
+So I often used groups of parked cars in and around my hometown-- and especially when I was near the most popular city road around, as now.

 This was one of those times.